 The following describes the most common procedure for an undefended divorce where there exists a “special procedure” comprising a paper exercise i.e. the case is dealt with and the evidence to be considered is submitted on paper and without the need for a formal hearing.
 Defended divorces are rare and a different procedure applies to them although all divorces are begun in the same way.

 The process of divorce is begun by filing the petition with the court.
 The petition is a standard form containing information about the parties, where and when they were married, along with details of their children (if any).
-The Petition ends with a number of requests, actually called prayers, asking for the marriage to be dissolved, that the other party pay the costs, and that the court grant "ancillary relief".
-Ancillary relief is the term used to describe financial claims such as maintenance, property adjustment, pension sharing etc. These claims are always included regardless of the parties' circumstances.
+The petition ends with a number of requests, actually called prayers, asking for the marriage to be dissolved, that the other party pay the costs, and that the court grant “a financial order”.
+A Financial Order would deal with the parties’ financial claims such as maintenance, property adjustment, pension sharing etc. These claims are always included regardless of the parties’ circumstances.

 Following the filing, copies of the documents are sealed by the court and sent out by post to the other party, the Respondent.

 The Respondent then has 7 days from receipt of the papers in which to complete the form of acknowledgement, confirming receipt of the divorce papers.
 If (s)he does not do so, then it may be necessary to arrange for a further set of papers to be issued so that the Respondent can be personally served by an enquiry agent, process server or the court bailiff.